0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 Rules:

-- If delegated to the account of a node operator, but not associated to a contract, token owner can retrieve with no issues
+- If delegated to an account of a node operator, but not associated to a contract, token owner can retrieve with no issues
-- If delegated to an account of a node operator, and associated with a job but not being used, token owner cannot retrieve without the node operator disassociating the token from the job
+- If delegated to an account of a node operator, and associated to a contract but not being used, token owner cannot retrieve before the node operator has disassociated the token from the job
-- If delegated to the account of a node operator, associated with a job and being used, token owner cannot retrieve until the job completes, pending period is over node operator disassociating the token from the job
+- If delegated to the account of a node operator, associated to a contract and being used for a job, token owner cannot retrieve until the job completes, pending period is over node operator has disassociated the tokens from the job
 - When tokens are retrieved from delegation by the owner they will not be transferable even if passed vesting schedule until unstaked by the token owner
-- Only tokens controlled by your account can be fully unstaked, meaning change state back from staked is always 7 days pending minimum
+- Only tokens controlled by your account can be fully unstaked, meaning change state back from staked to unstaked always has 7 days pending minimum

 ### Dispute claims and malicious behaviour